uhlikfil/tls/readme.md

 Your function should also correctly handles the case  when `a=13` and `m=91`
 * You might want to implement functions `encrypt(bytes_, ...)/decrypt(bytes_,...)` and separately `encrypt_int(int_, ...)/decrypt_int(int_,...)`
 * Please use [big endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) notation when transforming bytes to integer

+## Task 7:  RSA broadcast attack
+It's time to check now that despite quite complex math involved in RSA algorithm it is still might be vulnerable to a number of attacks.
+In this exercise we will implement the RSA broadcast attack (a.k.a simplest form of [Håstad's broadcast attack](https://en.wikipedia.org/wiki/Coppersmith's_attack#Håstad's_broadcast_attack))
+Assume yourself an attacker who was lucky enough to capture any 3 of the ciphertexts and their corresponding public keys.
+Check out `message_captured`.
+Here are a few hints for this exercise:
+* The data is encrypted using `encrypt_int(public, bytes2int(message.encode()))`.
+* Please note, that in all 3 case public keys _are different_

+Can you read the message?
+How Chinese remainder theorem is helping you here?